JoyelS/Empire/README.md

 UPDATE: 8th of Feb, 'FESH Functional Python3 RPG...'.py is a functional, though very basic Python mockup.
 It has a few vulnrabilities and is very limited but it the gist of it.

-UPDATE: 19th of Feb, Just uploaded a simple C++ file, you can not view the code in github, download the file to open it, compile it to run it, it's a simple menu system, pick what modules you want to do and try to implement them.
+UPDATE: 19th of Feb, Just uploaded a simple C++ file.
 I think I will try to do the menu system and figure out the relational database.
-I will help where possible with code integration but you guys need to start producting prototypes for your function/modules - Fight, Hunt and Shop.
+I will help where possible with code integration but you guys need to start producing prototypes for your function/modules - Fight, Hunt and Shop.